rsksmart/devportal-1.0/content/rsk-devportal/guides/quickstart/overview/what-is-rootstock.md

 ---
+menu_order: 100
+menu_title: What is Rootstock
 layout: rsk
-title: 'Overview'
+title: 'What is Rootstock?'
 description: 'Learn about Rootstock and how it enables smart contracts on Bitcoin'
 tags: quick-start, getting-started, guide, how-to, bitcoin, rsk, rootstock
 ---

-## What is Rootstock?

 Rootstock’s full technology stack is built on top of Bitcoin:
 From Rootstock smart contracts to the Rootstock Infrastructure Framework.